Belfio/medical-ai/README.md

 ## To do

-1. Make the forms more resistent, highlight errors
+1. Make the forms more resistent, highlight errors - done but not well tbh...
 1. Make the filter working in the model and dataset tables
 1. Add the in-review / approved label to each dataset and model
 1. Fill the database with datasets